nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 <!-- This is left-side text 9-->
 # [Multiple transmission chains circulating in Washington state](https://nextstrain.org/ncov/2020-03-27?d=tree,map&f_country=USA&f_division=Washington&p=full&r=location)

-Looking at all the cases in Washington state, we see that they form two clear clusters on the tree.
+Looking at the cases in Washington state, we see that there are are at least to separate local outbreak clusters.
 <br><br>
 However, the two clusters have different origins: the first cluster is most closely related to samples from China, while the second is most closely related to samples from Europe.
+It is also possible that these introductions were indirect, with unsampled cases from a different region in between.
 <br><br>
-This shows that there have been at least two separate introductions leading to independent local transmission chains.
 <!-- There is no right side text -->